Building Global Scenes with Georeferenced Sublevels

 After this tutorial you will be able to:

 - Create a persistent global level

-- Put several local sublevels within the persistent level
+- Create and manage georeferenced sublevels within the persistent level

 - Fill each sublevel with assets and game-logic using your typical Unreal workflow

 - Understand tips and tricks for using georeferenced sublevels

 If you have already completed the Quickstart tutorial, the below steps should be familiar to you.
 If anything is unexpected or confusing, please revisit that tutorial for more detail.